 "Jerry is incredible, the amount of strength he's shown and composure, and talking about the future and how he's in it for the long haul."

 "He does not want this to be about him and his actions and there's complicated feelings about this decision to go out and her following him," said Abalos.

 "But to me they were both doing something to help someone else."

 So far, Kane has undergone three surgeries, with another one to go before the week is over.

 It's a traumatic time for her family but also one of gratitude, knowing that for the families who lost loved ones Sunday night, there is a hole there will never truly be filled.

 There's gratitude too for the first responders, emergency room staff and Dr. Najma Ahmed, the trauma surgeon who saved Kane's life.

-"She is a Muslim woman," Abalos says.
+"She is a Muslim woman," Abalos said of Ahmed.
 "And I know that there is some backlash against the Muslim community because of the shooter and I think it's important personally that we all recognize that one person does not represent the entire community.

 "I'm pretty confident Dani would feel the same way… she fights for people who are marginalized and oppressed."

 With files from Ian Hanomansing and The National